 People who have experience of being homeless and volunteers and staff working in third sector organisations are being invited to share their views, as well as CCGs, NHS Trusts, London Healthwatches, the police and other interested organisations.

-The consultation will close on 9 March 2018.
+Update: the consultation closed on 9 March 2018.

-The draft guidance and consultation questions can be found on the London Association of Directors of Adult Social Services website which is running the consultation on behalf of the London Safeguarding Adults Board.
+Appendix seven was published in August 2020 and can be found on the London Association of Directors of Adult Social Services website.